 22. The Picture of Dorian Gray by Oscar Wilde

-- Oscar Wilde's only novel, The Picture of Dorian Gray is about a very good looking man named Dorian.
+Oscar Wilde's only novel, The Picture of Dorian Gray is about a very good looking man named Dorian.
 Mr. Gray is deeply admired by both men and women that his painter friend, Basil loves to paint him.
 Basil gave him a beautiful portrait that Dorian wished that the painting get old instead of him.
 He falls in love with a young actress named Sibyl Vane, but Lord Henry, another friend, discourages him.
-He left Sibyl Vane which results to the girl's suicide.
+He left Sibyl Vane which results in the girl's suicide.
 With Lord Henry's influence, Dorian lived a sinful life while keeping his youth.
 He then realizes that the portrait is the reflection of his soul.